Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dft.rst

 For example, a ``TP_POINT_SIZE`` of 128 can be achieved using a ``TP_CASC_LEN`` of 2, as each kernel will only require a half the size of the input buffer that equivalent single kernel configuration would require, as well as half the memory needed for twiddle table.

-The DFT has optimal throughput performance with a low point size and a higher number of frames per iobuffer.
+The DFT has optimal throughput performance with a low point size and a higher number of frames per IO-buffer.

 Zero Padding Data for Alignment
 -------------------------------